Hyundai continues testing Creta 7-seat SUV in India ahead of mid-2021 launch

 (Also Read: Hyundai Motor Q4 profit rises 57% on demand for SUVs, Genesis)

-The SUV is expected to be launched in the Indian market by mid-2021, though there has been no official announcement regarding its India introduction.
+The SUV is expected to be launched in the Indian market by mid-2021, though there has been no official announcement regarding its India introduction timeline.
 In terms of pricing, expect it to cost slightly higher than the current model which starts from ₹9.82 Lakh (ex-showroom) onwards.